KIT GitLab Runner - KGR

 .

-Runner types
+Runner types at KIT:

 The project and group runner in KIT only serves jobs for a group or a project.
 On the other hand the instance runners are shared with everyone.
-In both cases a individual temporary container is created for each job.
+In case of the project runner, the runner can be used for all projects and subgroups inside of that group.

 The GitLab-Runner is installed on a Kubernetes-Tanzu-Cluster in the VMware infrastructure and ready to process jobs/tasks in a container.